twplatformlabs/orb-executor-tools/README.md

 - cve scan using Snyk
 - CIS Docker Benchmark, Section 4, assessment using openpolicyagent-based scan
 - support for both bats and inspec based container configuration testing
-- uses a dedicated `executor-builder` image that has all the necessary tools supported by the oeb pre-installed
+- uses a dedicated `executor-builder` image that has all the necessary tools supported by the orb pre-installed
 -

 Workflows assume: